Nathanphillips-info/Configure-AD/README.md

 </p>
 <p>
-After I logged into the client VM and added it to the domain.
-This can be done in rename this pc advanced.
+After I logged into the client VM and added it to the domain, this can be done in renaming this pc advanced.
 Once completed, I gave domain users remote access to the desktop on the client's PC.
-Then, you can go and check in AD on the server to see if the Client has been added to the domain.
+Then, you can check in AD on the server to see if the Client has been added to the domain.
 Next, in the domain controller, I ran a script on PowerShell ISE that added 1000 random new users and used one of them to log in to the client computer remotely.
-Then I set rules for password lockouts and locked and unlocked a random account created by the script to practice changing passwords in AD
+Then, I set rules for password lockouts and locked and unlocked a random account created by the script to practice changing passwords in AD.
 </p>
 <br />